Content, Form, and Function Outlines (classroom)

 - Create an example using a parallel text that you will give to students during class.

 - Create a blank outline for students with the top row being What, How, and Why as columns.
 Place each subsection listed under the What column (unless you want students to define the structure of the content themselves).

 - Determine how you will break students into groups.

 - Determine when you will have students engage in this activity (beginning, middle, end, or outside of class).

-- Display the document template
+- Hand out and display the document template

 - Walk students through the activity, its purpose, and the example you provided.
 Leave time for students to ask questions about the assignment and receive clarification on the activity.
 Let them know when the activity is due.